Egyptian cuisine: Starters and salads

-Main courses
+Dishes

-Egyptian cuisine is characterized by dishes such as ful medames, mashed fava beans; kushari, a mixture of lentils, rice, pasta, and other ingredients; molokhiya, chopped and cooked jute leaf with garlic and coriander sauce; and feteer meshaltet.
+Egyptian cuisine is characterized by dishes such as ful medames, mashed fava beans; koshary, a mixture of lentils, rice, pasta, and other ingredients; molokhiya, chopped and cooked jute leaf with garlic and coriander sauce; and feteer meshaltet.

-Egyptian cuisine shares similarities with food of the Eastern Mediterranean region, such as rice-stuffed vegetables, grape leaves, shawerma, kebab and kofta, with some variation and differences in preparation.
+Egyptian cuisine shares similarities with food of the Eastern Mediterranean region, such as rice-stuffed vegetables, grape leaves, shawerma, kabab and kofta, with some variation and differences in preparation.

-Some consider kushari, a mixture of rice, lentils, and macaroni, to be the national dish.
+Some consider koshary, a mixture of rice, lentils, and macaroni, to be the national dish.
 Ful medames is also one of the most popular dishes.
 Fava bean is also used in making falafel (most commonly referred to as ta‘ameya in Egypt, and served with fresh tomatoes, tahina sauce and arugula).

-Ancient Egyptians are known to have used a lot of garlic and onions in their everyday dishes.
+Egyptians are known to use a lot of garlic and onions in their everyday dishes.
 Fresh garlic mashed with other herbs is used in spicy tomato salad and also stuffed in boiled or baked eggplant.
 Garlic fried with coriander is added to molokhiya, a popular green soup made from finely chopped jute leaves, sometimes with chicken or rabbit.
-Fried onions can be also added to kushari.
-The ingredients, in the okra and molokhiya dishes, are whipped and blended with a tool called the wīka, used in ancient times and today, in Egypt and Sudan.
+Fried onions can be also added to koshary.
+The ingredients, in the okra and molokhiya dishes, are whipped and blended with a tool called the wīka, used in ancient times and today, in Egypt.